spotlmnop/golangaws/README.md

-# docker-maven-awscli
+# docker-golang-awscli
-Docker image with Java, maven and AWS CLI
+Docker image with Golang, maven and AWS CLI